finbourne/lusid-sdk-java/sdk/docs/SearchApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SearchApi apiInstance = apiFactory.build(SearchApi.class);

         SearchApi apiInstance = ApiFactoryBuilder.build(fileName).build(SearchApi.class);
         String search = "search_example"; // String | A parameter used for searching any portfolio group field.
 Wildcards(*) are supported at the end of words (e.g. 'Port*').
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
         String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Scope, use \"id.scope eq 'string'\"  Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.